 Poor Air Quality Causing Mental Health Conditions

-With a study that used 151 million people from the United States and 1.4 from Denmark, there are ample reasons to worry.
+With a study of 151 million people from the United States and 1.4 M from Denmark, there are ample reasons to worry.
 Poor air quality is linked to depression, bipolar, Schizophrenia, and more.
 By looking into the information further, the study produced results that after ethnicity, air quality was the cause of mental health issues.
 In an area in the UK, air pollution was found to cause teenage psychotic experiences to add to the mix of worries about air pollution and mental health.